sebastian-software/readable-code/readme.md

 ### Prettier ([Project](https://github.com/prettier/prettier))

-- Auto formatting engine for JavaScript which intelligently supports limiting line length and other more advanced features.
+Auto formatting engine for JavaScript (+ ES2017, JSX, and Flow) which intelligently supports limiting line length and other more advanced features.
-- Advanced support for language features from ES2017, JSX, and Flow.

 ### Lint Staged ([Project](https://github.com/okonet/lint-staged))

-- Auto linting for all `.css` and `.js` staged files when these are about to being committed to the repository.
+Auto linting for all `.css` and `.js` staged files when these are about to being committed to the repository.